DCJ Digital Accessibility Standard

 How we design and develop accessible digital content at DCJ

 Follow the Australian Government’s Digital Service Standard

 Digital Service Standards are a list of criteria that governments must meet when providing digital services.
 This covers all online products, including websites, intranets, user interfaces such as forms and online services, and mobile apps.

 Digital Service Standards are based on putting people’s needs first and in making digital services easy to use.

-This Digital Accessibility Standard takes the advice from the Digital Service Standard around accessibility and expands on it, addressing areas that are specific to FACS, including our approaches and our audiences.
+This Digital Accessibility Standard takes the advice from the Digital Service Standard around accessibility and expands on it, addressing areas that are specific to DCJ, including our approaches and our audiences.

 We also recognise the Digital by Default Service Standard used in the United Kingdom.
 The UK approach has set the best-practice standard for digital service delivery and the Australian Government has modelled their service standard on it.